-Projects selected to participate in the Waves Incubator receive:
+Projects selected to take part in Waves Incubator are entitled to:

 A dApp, or decentralised application, is an application that executes on a distributed computer system such as a blockchain.